 The 5 Actif Principles

-You don’t have to be a bike racer to get involved.
-Put on your own Actif Epica event in keeping with our 5 principles:
+You don’t have to be a racer to get involved.
+Join in with— or put on— your own Actif Epica event in keeping with our 5 principles:

 - Human powered – bike, walk, roll or slide.
 Use the power inside you.